 Three Minute Thesis (3MT®)

 During each competition, graduate students will have three minutes to present a compelling discussion on their research topic, including its significance and relevance, to the general public.
-3MT® is not an exercise in trivializing or "dumbing down" research, instead forcing competitors to consolidate their ideas and crystallize their research discoveries.
+3MT® is not an exercise in trivializing or "dumbing down" research, instead, it forces competitors to consolidate their ideas and crystallize their research discoveries.
 This is a fast-paced competition where the top 10 finalists compete by summarizing their two to three-plus years of research in only three minutes with only one slide.
+Cash awards are given to the winner, runner-up, and People's Choice Award winner.

 3MT® at Purdue